How to Check a Gold Bar Serial Number: Verify Legitimacy

 After identifying the serial number, call the mint or refinery that created the gold bar.
 Provide the serial number to the issuing authority.
 They will tell you about the product’s authenticity and other essential information.

 Some of the most trusted bullion manufacturers are PAMP Suisse, Valcambi, and the Royal Canadian Mint.
-These world-renowned gold refineries are reputable for producing high-purity gold bars.
+These world-renowned gold refineries are reputable for producing highly pure gold bars.

 3. Verify the serial number against a database.